SaltedGammaFish/flowviz/README.md

 ### API Key Issues
 If the API key isn't working:
-1. Check your .env file has ANTHROPIC_API_KEY set correctly
+1. Check your .env file has OPENAI_API_KEY set correctly
-2. Verify the key starts with "sk-ant-" and has no extra spaces
+2. Verify the key starts with "sk-" and has no extra spaces
 3. Restart the server after updating .env: `npm run dev:full`
-4. Verify the key is valid in the Anthropic Console
+4. Verify the key is valid in the OpenAI Console
-5. Ensure your Anthropic account has available credits
+5. Ensure your OpenAI account has available credits

 ### Build Issues
 If the build fails: